muritane/coordination-architecture/excecutional_literacies.md

 ---

-## Governance Literacy
+## Authority, Legitimacy, and Respect Literacy

 ### Definition

-**Governance literacy** is the ability to reason about rules, enforcement, authority, and redesign under incomplete foresight and drift.
+**Authority literacy** is the ability to distinguish permission, acceptance, and coordination discount as separate structural constraints.

-Governance is a response to execution, not a substitute for it.
+They are not interchangeable.

 ---

+### Structural Roles

+- **Authority** — explicit permission to act or change state.
+- **Legitimacy** — expectation of acceptance without defensive coordination.
+- **Respect** — temporary suspension of verification.

+---

 ### Core Distinctions

-- rules vs implementations
-- compliance vs legitimacy
+- permission vs acceptability
-- enforcement vs consent
+- enforcement vs coordination cost
-- reform vs patching
+- deference vs trust
-- closure sufficiency vs symbolic consistency
+- authority vs redesign authority

 ---

 ### Failure Modes

-- moralizing governance breakdowns
-- treating rule violations as character flaws
-- defending structures past their validity horizon
+- assuming authority guarantees acceptance
+- mistaking silence for consent
+- confusing deference with respect
-- resisting redesign to preserve narrative coherence
+- overusing authority to bypass coordination
+- moralizing resistance instead of pricing risk

+---

+## Authority Insertion (Structural Pathology)

+Authority insertion occurs when an actor asserts evaluative or directive control over another executor’s path **without invariant specification, horizon declaration, executional exposure, or redesign boundary**.

+It operates via reinterpretation rather than execution and collapses under metric binding.

+Authority insertion is not leadership.
+It is **control without exposure**.

 ---